Crawfish Bisque

 2 eggs

-Cooking Directions for the Crawfish Balls
+Crawfish Bisque Cooking Directions: For the Crawfish Balls

 Blend all the above ingredients in a food processor or blender.